De Soto, Kansas: 2016 mayoral recall

-An effort to recall Mayor Tim Maniez and City Councilmember Bill McDaniel from their positions was launched in February 2016, and garnered national attention.
+An effort to recall Mayor Tim Maniez and City Councilmember Bill McDaniel from their positions was launched in February 2016.
 Recall supporters submitted their petition applications against Maniez and McDaniel to the Johnson County Elections Board on February 18, 2016.
 Judy Macy and other De Soto residents filed petitions against Maniez and McDaniel due to concerns about meeting decorum.
 The petition against Maniez noted his lack of control over meetings, while the McDaniel's petition cited argumentative and negative behavior.
 Recall organizers also expressed frustration with the firing of city administrator Cynthia Wagner in February 2016.
 The matter was considered abandoned on November 7, 2017, when both parties were voted against additional terms.

 Education

 DeSoto is served by De Soto USD 232 public school district, which has two high schools: De Soto High School (located in De Soto) and Mill Valley High School (located in Shawnee).

 Library

 The Johnson County Library System maintains the De Soto Downtown Library.